Submit to Aivyx Hub

 Guidelines

-• Naming — Use lowercase with hyphens (my-server, not MyServer)
+• File naming — Use lowercase with hyphens (my-server.json, not MyServer.json).
+The filename becomes the install ID.

 • Descriptions — Keep under 100 characters, be specific